vinaybajjuri58/hire-ai/src/API_DOCUMENTATION.md

 # API Documentation: Hiring Platform

+> **Note:** Resume PDF extraction is performed server-side using the forked package `pdf-parse-debugging-disabled` (not the official `pdf-parse`).
+This avoids debug code issues in production.
+When a resume is uploaded, the backend extracts text, generates an OpenAI embedding, and stores the vector in Qdrant for semantic search.
+All errors are handled gracefully and type safety is enforced with TypeScript.
+See backend docs for architectural details and maintenance notes.

 This document provides comprehensive documentation for the API endpoints implemented in the hiring platform.
 The platform connects recruiters with candidates, leveraging Supabase for data storage and Qdrant for semantic search capabilities.

 ## Authentication